Can Ticks Be Used to Test for Infection? Xenodiagnosis for Lyme Disease

 Xenodiagnosis: Using Ticks to Test for Lyme Disease

-Researchers have allowed ticks to feed on animals while conducting animal studies.
-“Xenodiagnosis has long been used in Lyme disease research to provide definitive evidence of a host’s infection status,” explains Turk and colleagues in a recently published paper, Xenodiagnosis Using Ixodes scapularis Larval Ticks in Humans.
+Researchers have long used ticks to study infection in animals.
+“Xenodiagnosis has long been used in Lyme disease research to provide definitive evidence of a host’s infection status,” explain Turk and colleagues in Xenodiagnosis Using Ixodes scapularis Larval Ticks in Humans.

-But Marques’ endeavor was the “first clinical study of the use of I. scapularis larva for the xenodiagnosis of B. burgdorferi infection in humans.”
+Marques’ study was the first clinical study to use Ixodes scapularis larval ticks for xenodiagnosis of B. burgdorferi infection in humans.

 How the Tick Testing Method Works

-The ticks were free of B. burgdorferi, Babesia spp., Anaplasma phagocytophilum, Borrelia miyamotoi, Bartonella spp., Rickettsia spp., deer tick virus, orbiviruses, Francisella tularensis, spirochetes, and alphaproteobacteria.
+These larval ticks were tested and found to be free of B. burgdorferi, Babesia, Anaplasma phagocytophilum, Borrelia miyamotoi, Bartonella, Rickettsia, deer tick virus, orbiviruses, Francisella tularensis, spirochetes, and alphaproteobacteria.

 Patient Instructions for Xenodiagnosis